tabletoptools/Hawthorne-Docs/hawthorne/homebrew.md

 This weapon gleams the color of an obsidian black, with three gems encrusted on the barrel: a sapphire, a diamond, and a ruby.
 This weapon has 5 charges.
 While holding this weapon, you can spend 2 charges to cast *knock.* In addition, when you hit with a ranged weapon attack using this weapon, you can use a bonus action to expend 2 charges to cast *shatter* (save DC 15) or 1 charge to cast *burning hands* (save DC 15).
 This weapon regains 1d4+1 expended charges daily at dawn.

-Ammunition fired from this weapon counts as adamantine for the purposes of attacking objects.
+Whenever you hit an object with ammunition fired from this weapon, that hit is a critical hit.

 ***